-- 6.1 The following procedure applies when work is only required to take place on the serving, armour or sheath of 6.6, 11, 33 and 132kV cables without access to the insulation covering the Conductors.
-In this context sleeves, plumbs and joint seals are considered to be part of the cable sheath. - 6.2 If removal of the cable sheath or joint sleeve is required then operations Shall be carried out in accordance with section 3.0 above and Distribution Safety Rule 5.9. - 6.3 This procedure permits the re-plumbing of joints, maintenance of 33kV barrier joints and similar work.
-It Shall also permit minor repairs to cable sheaths, but if the repair is required as a result of third party contact the work Shall only proceed after a careful examination of the cable and a risk assessment by a Senior Authorised Person.
+- 10.1 The following procedure applies when work is only required to take place on the serving, armour or sheath of 6.6, 11, 33 and 132kV cables without access to the insulation covering the Conductors.
+In this context sleeves, plumbs and joint seals are considered to be part of the cable sheath and for fluid filled cables this also includes the associated oil pipework. - 10.2 If removal of the cable sheath or joint sleeve is required, operations Shall be carried out in accordance with section 3.0 above and Distribution Safety Rule 5.9. - 10.3 This procedure permits the re-plumbing of joints, maintenance of 33kV barrier joints and similar work.
+It Shall also permit minor repairs to cable sheaths, but if the repair is required as a result of third party contact the work Shall only proceed after a careful examination of the cable and a risk assessment by a Senior Authorised Person. - 10.4 Identification will take place as in 3.0 above except that the cable will not be spiked.
+The Sanction-for-Test will be endorsed "only injection tests for identification purposes are to be carried out". - 10.5 All cables present at the point of work Shall be exposed and each cable and joint identified from records by the Senior Authorised Person in charge of the work.